richelbilderbeek/babette_article/response_letter/response_letter.md

 > In addition I suggest to rephrase line 190 as babette does not allow all the functionality of Tracer (as stated on line 101),
 > and to fix a small error in the Acknowledgements, "for the sharing his FASTA files".

-Fully agree, we did as suggested.
+We fully agree, we did as suggested.

 # Reviewer(s)' Comments to Author:
 # Reviewer: 1